Paul Terrell: Exidy Sorcerer Computer

 After selling the Byte Store chain, Terrell convinced his friends Ivy and Kauffman of coin-operated video game company Exidy, Inc to design and build the Exidy Sorcerer to compete with the Apple II, Commodore PET and Tandy TRS-80 computers already in the marketplace.

 The Sorcerer was a modified S-100 bus based machine, but lacked the internal expansion system common to other S-100 systems.
 It made do with an S-100 expansion card-edge that could connect to an external S-100 expansion cage.
 The Sorcerer also featured an advanced (for the era) text display that was capable of 64 characters per line, when most systems supported only 40 characters.
 The Sorcerer did not support sound, color, or in some respects, graphics, which seems at odds with the company's video game background; however, the characters it displayed were programmable by the user.

 The Sorcerer made its debut at the Long Beach Computer Show in April 1978 at $895 and generated a 4,000 unit back-log on introduction.
 The system was never very popular in North America, but found a following in Australia and Europe, notably the Netherlands where the Teleac (broadcaster) used the Exidy Sorcerer for the course Microprocessors.
 The main importer, Compudata later Tulip Computers, licensed the computer and sold it under their own name until 1983.

 Exidy licensed the Sorcerer computer and its software to a Texas-based startup called Dynasty Computer Corporation in 1979.
 It was relabeled and sold by Dynasty as the Dynasty Smart-Alec.

+Romox

+Romox, Inc. was an early American technology company specializing in the electronic software distribution (ESD) of home computer games and video games.
+Co-Founded in 1982 by "Dan" Izumi, who held the patents, and Paul Terrell.
+The company was headquartered in Campbell, California.
+Romox is widely recognized as an early pioneer in retail, on-demand digital delivery.

+Operating at the height of the early home computer boom and the video game crash of 1983–1984, the company attempted to eliminate the overhead costs and inventory risks of physical retail software by deploying interactive, in-store kiosks that programmed reusable Erasable Programmable Read-Only Memory (EPROM) cartridges on demand.